 The stone gateway greeted us and focused our attention down the Avenue of Flags to the granite portraits of the four presidents.

-After admiring the monument of the four faces George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt, we decided to walk the Presidential Trail.
+After admiring the monument of the four faces of George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt, we decided to walk the Presidential Trail.

 The Presidential Trail is a 0.6-mile trail that takes visitors to the base of the memorial for a closer look.
 We started on the west side and enjoyed the shady, smooth walkway that led us to the first stop.
 The path then changed into a nice even Trex walkway.
-Where we luckily came across a Ranger Talk that had stopped.
+Where we luckily came across a Ranger Talk in progress.
 We listened while the park ranger gave more information about the presidents, the sculptor, and the memorial.
 We followed along for two stops where the Ranger Talk ended.

 Along the trail there are four Trex landing areas, each had a display board about one of the four presidents.
 At each stop, you focused on one of the presidential faces and read a short biography.